Republic P-47 Thunderbolt variants

-The P-47 Thunderbolt was a World War II fighter aircraft built by Republic Aviation from 1941 to 1945.
+The P-47 Thunderbolt is a World War II fighter aircraft built by Republic Aviation from 1941 to 1945.

 Early designs

 XP-47 (AP-10)

 In response to a USAAC requirement for a new fighter aircraft, Republic Aviation engineer Alexander Kartveli proposed the AP-10 lightweight high-altitude interceptor on August 1, 1939.
 As originally proposed, the AP-10 was to have been powered by a 1,150 hp Allison V-1710-39 12-cylinder inline engine and have an armament consisting of two nose-mounted .50 in (12.7 mm) M2 Browning machine guns.
 Maximum speed was estimated to be 415 mph, while gross weight was to be 4,900 lb.

 The USAAC was impressed by the AP-10 proposal, but expressed concerns that it would be underarmed.
 Kartveli revised the AP-10 by slightly increasing its size and mounting two .30 in (7.62 mm) M1919 Browning machine guns in each wing, raising the gross weight to 6,570 lb.
 Satisfied, the USAAC ordered a single prototype under the designation XP-47, in November 1939.